serverlize/serverlize/packages/docs/lambda-middleware.md

 ---
 id: lambda-middleware
-title: Lambda Middleware
+title: Middleware
 sidebar_label: Middleware
 ---

 Serverlize provides a powerful middleware engine through [MiddyJS][link-middyjs].
-This means that any middleware written for use with MiddyJS will work with Serverlize.
+This also means that any middleware written for use with MiddyJS will work with Serverlize.

 ```typescript
 import urlEncodeBodyParser from '@middy/http-urlencode-body-parser';